pixelpusher/Button/readme.md

 # Button Library

 The Button library for Arduino makes common button tasks simple, filters out mechanical noise, and adds some handy extra features.
+Solid, dependable button handling is surprisingly difficult, so let this library help!

 ## Features